After Election Day, What Next? A Panel Discussion This Thursday

 This year’s presidential election is a fork-in-the-road moment for the United States.
 On Tuesday November 3, will Trump’s coalition of plutocrats, Christian theocrats and gun-toting white nationalists secure him a second electoral college victory and four more years in White House where he would do incalculable damage?
 Will Joe Biden win in a landslide and in the process create new political terrain for an ascendent left to fight for a social democratic agenda?
-Or will the outcome be more ambiguous with Trump trailing but moving to steal the election with the help of his Republican Party allies and the Supreme Court?
+Or will the outcome be more ambiguous with Trump claiming victory before all the votes have been counted and then trying to steal the election with the help of his Republican Party allies and the Supreme Court?

 Whatever happens, we will be entering a new moment in American history.
 Understanding where we’ve landed and what to do next will be crucial for the left.
 Join us on Thursday November 5th from 7:30-9:00 pm for a virtual panel discussion co-hosted by The Indypendent and Organizing Upgrade.